 Jon said SCC made it simple for students who are spread very thin.
 “SCC is an affordable way for a returning learner like myself to come back to school and test the waters,” he said.
 “SCC made it easy for me to get back into the groove.”

 Four classes in, Jon continued to ace his coursework.
 He said it’s challenging, but fun, too.
 He’s now able to accomplish his goals and better himself for his family.

 “SCC is convenient and flexible enough for a student who is working full-time and also has to provide for a family,” Jon said.

 He enrolled as a full-time student for in fall 2010 with plans to take most of his general education classes at SCC.
-After SCC, John aspired to transfer to the Missouri University of Science and Technology to earn a mechanical engineering degree.
+After SCC, John aspires to transfer to the Missouri University of Science and Technology to earn a mechanical engineering degree.
 If all goes well, he may work toward a double major in mechanical and aerospace engineering.